Keng2020/CPT_Tools/README.md

 - **To Restore Data:** If you wish to regret an action and restore the data you previously cleared, simply use the "Select region to recover data" button and draw a rectangle over the same area.
 This action restores the data within that region to its original state before any modifications were made.

 - Specify the depth ranges to the desired analyzed interval using the "Start Depth" and "End Depth" fields, then click "Submit".
 This action allows you to focus on a specific interval of your data for analysis or modification.
+Upon submitting the start and end depth, the selected depth region will be highlighted in light yellow for easy reference.

 ### Exporting Data